Anne Coldiron

-Anne Coldiron (who writes under the name A. E. B. Coldiron) is an American humanities scholar, university professor and author, working at Florida State University.
+Anne Coldiron (who writes under the name A. E. B. Coldiron) is an American humanities scholar, university professor and author, Professor Emerita at Florida State University.

 Life

 She received her PhD from the University of Virginia.

 Career

-She writes about late-medieval and Renaissance literature.
+She writes about translation, poetics, and late-medieval and Renaissance literature.
 She usually publishes under the name A. E. B. Coldiron.
 As of 2007, she was professor of English at Florida State University.
 Since August 2017, she is The Berry Chair in English Literature at the University of St Andrews in Scotland (UK).
+Since 2022, she is Krafft University Professor Emerita, Florida State University and Honorary Professor, University of St Andrews in Scotland (UK).

 Distinctions

 She has received fellowships from the National Endowment for the Humanities and the Folger Shakespeare Library.